Railroad industry sues to block new locomotive pollution rules in California

 The lawsuit asks a judge to declare the California Air Resources Board does not have the authority to issue these rules.
 The trade groups say that only the federal government can regulate railroads because it is an interconnected industry that crosses state lines.
 They note that more than 500 companies all share the 180,000 miles (289,682 kilometers) of track across 49 states, Canada and Mexico.

-“While the urgency to act is real and unquestionable, CARB (the California Air Resources Board) uses unreasonable, flawed assumptions to support a rule that will not result in emissions reductions,” said Ian Jefferies, president and CEO of the Association of American Railroads, an industry trade association that filed the lawsuit along with the American Shortline and Regional Railroad Association.
+“While the urgency to act is real and unquestionable, CARB (the California Air Resources Board) uses unreasonable, flawed assumptions to support a rule that will not result in emissions reductions,” said Ian Jefferies, president and CEO of the Association of American Railroads, an industry trade association that filed the lawsuit along with the American Short Line and Regional Railroad Association.
 “Railroads are working toward reliable, efficient zero-emissions technologies; however, they cannot simply be willed into immediate existence by policymakers.”

 The railroad groups say in their lawsuit that the rules show regulators’ “lack of experience with and understanding of the railroad industry.”